Updated: Jul 16

 Hire Irish Dancers for Your St. Patty's Day Event

 Although the direct history of Irish dancing is lost in time, many point to a link between Celtic pagan dances and traditional Irish dance.
-As early as the 17th century, Dance Masters would travel throughout the area teaching to the masses, creating traditional styles and principles that continue today.
+As early as the 17th century, Dance Masters would travel throughout the area teaching to crowds of people, creating traditional styles and principles that continue today.

-Irish dancers wear historic peasant garb to celebrate the culture of past centuries and they wear two types of shoes depending the dance style; Hard shoes, similar to tap shoes and soft shoes known as ghillies, similar to ballet shoes.
+Irish dancers wear historic garb to celebrate the culture of past centuries and they wear two types of shoes depending on the dance style: Hard shoes, similar to tap shoes, and soft shoes known as ghillies (pictured below) which are more similar to ballet shoes.

-Bring down the house with live entertainment and Irish Dancers are something we can definitely help you with.
-Imagine the look on your guests’ faces when the bagpipes start blaring and tapping shoes commence.
+Bring down the house with live entertainment!
+Irish Dancers are something we can definitely provide for your event.
+Imagine the look on your guests’ faces when the bagpipes start blaring and dancers commence.

-Create a memorable experience and invite a few of our Irish Dancers to perform at your St. Patty’s day party for a special treat.
-Your guests will rave about their traditional look and exciting moves.
+Create a memorable experience and invite a few of our Irish Dancers to perform at your St. Patty’s day party.
+Your guests will rave about their authentic look and exciting moves!